 By following simple steps as those mentioned below will help you stay a step ahead of breast cancer,

-- Prevention starts at detection, have annual health check up scheduled with cancer screening
+- Prevention starts at detection, have annual complete body checkup scheduled with cancer screening

 - Women should make sonomamography regular check up routine